 Ellen was an extensive volunteer in all levels of PTA, chairing various operational and fundraising committees and sitting on high school PTSA boards (Mira Costa HS and Redondo Union HS) and Mira Costa HS School Site Council.
 She raised money for public schools as silent auction chair of the Manhattan Beach Education Foundation Wine Auction, advocated for public education funding in Sacramento, and served on the steering committee of two bond measures for Manhattan Beach public schools.
 Because of her passion for volunteering, Ellen became intimately involved in the Manhattan Beach Unified School District, advocating for curriculum improvements, recommending changes to the Advanced Placement program, and organizing the launch of the Confucius Classroom bringing Mandarin to Manhattan Beach Middle School.
-She has also been involved with the Manhattan Beach Youth Council for the past seven years.
+She has also been involved with the Manhattan Beach Youth Council for the past eight years.

 Her continued involvement enables her to understand the complexities and nuances of the high school journey.
 Her passion, background in analytical reasoning and first hand knowledge, allow her to assist others through this journey as well.
 Ellen received her Certificate in Independent Educational Consultant from UC Irvine's extension program and completed the "Advising the College-Bound Student-Athlete" certificate and Wow Writing Workshop "College Essay Experience."
 She attends conferences and visits numerous colleges to stay abreast of admissions trends.